Code-Institute-Submissions/Geoskincare-Malaysia/README.md

     ##### Media

-      1. Home, About Us and Contact page's images are from [pexels](https://https://www.pexels.com/)
+      1. Home, About Us and Contact page's images are from [pexels](https://https://www.pexels.com/).
-      2. Products and images are from [geoskincaremy](https://www.geoskincare.com.my/)
+      2. Products and images are from [geoskincaremy](https://www.geoskincare.com.my/).
-      3. Home Treatment images are from my sister herself.
+      3. Home Treatment images are from my sister herself and [geoskincaremy](https://www.geoskincare.com.my/).

     ##### Content

-      All products and promotion content is from either my sister or from [geoskincare](http://www.geoskincare.com/)
+      All products and promotion content is from either my sister or from [geoskincaremy](https://www.geoskincare.com.my/) and [geoskincare](https://www.geoskincare.com/)